lexbor/docs/source/examples/styles/stylesheet.md

 ## Conclusion

-The presented example demonstrates the process of parsing and applying CSS styles to an HTML document using the Lexbor library.
+The presented example demonstrates the process of parsing and applying CSS styles to an HTML document using the `lexbor` library.
 By following through each part of the code, one can gain insights into how to effectively manage CSS properties within a structured HTML environment, allowing for flexible design and styling in modern web applications.